The Best Software Development Companies in Poland

 As Jolanta Sloniec of Lublin University of Technology notes, the most important reasons for choosing a Polish ITO provider include "highly skilled developers, an insignificant culture gap and good knowledge of English, small time difference, high security standards and a relatively low price of services."

-A caveat worth noting: Krakow, Poland's second-largest tech hub, saw 1,877 group layoffs in Q1 2025 alone — nearly matching the 1,961 for all of 2024.
+One caveat: Krakow, Poland's second-largest tech hub, saw 1,877 group layoffs in Q1 2025 alone, nearly matching the 1,961 for all of 2024.
 By October 2025, 32 companies had announced plans to cut 4,195 positions, a 70% year-over-year increase.
 NatWest closed its full Polish operations (~1,600 jobs), HSBC cut 189 roles, and Aptiv shed ~200 positions.
 The driver: AI and automation replacing process-driven BPO roles in data processing, accounting, and financial services.
 Office vacancy in Krakow hit 18.6% in Q3 2025.
-For software development buyers, the layoffs are largely concentrated in BPO/shared services rather than custom software engineering — but they signal that Poland's outsourcing ecosystem is restructuring, and companies relying on lower-skill process work should plan accordingly.
+For software development buyers, the layoffs are largely concentrated in BPO/shared services rather than custom software engineering.
+But they signal that Poland's outsourcing ecosystem is restructuring, and companies relying on lower-skill process work should plan accordingly.

 Pros and Cons of Working with Polish Software Companies